Pfizer says 3 COVID shots protect children under 5

 What’s next?
 FDA vaccine chief Dr. Peter Marks has pledged the agency will “move quickly without sacrificing our standards” in evaluating tot-sized doses from both Pfizer and Moderna.

+Comparing the two companies’ approaches to vaccinating the littlest kids promises to be challenging.

-Moderna is seeking to be the first to vaccinate the littlest kids.
-It submitted data to the FDA saying tots develop high levels of virus-fighting antibodies after two shots that contain a quarter of the dose given to adults.
-The Moderna study found effectiveness against symptomatic COVID-19 was 40% to 50% during the omicon surge, much like for adults who’ve only had two vaccine doses.
+Moderna asked FDA to authorize two shots, each containing a quarter of the dose given to adults.
+While that spurred good levels of virus-fighting antibodies, Moderna’s study found effectiveness against symptomatic COVID-19 was just 40% to 50% during the omicron surge, much like for adults who’ve only had two vaccine doses.

+“We’ve learned in older children and adults that … we really need three doses to get protection” against newer variants like omicron, Moss said.

+That’s something Moderna plans to study, and Moss said he didn’t expect the question would hold up FDA authorization of the first two doses.

 Complicating Moderna’s progress, the FDA so far has allowed its vaccine to be used only in adults.
 Other countries allow it to be given as young as age 6, and the company also is seeking FDA authorization for teens and elementary-age kids.

-The FDA had set tentative dates in June for its scientific advisers to publicly debate Moderna’s and Pfizer’s data.
-The latest target: June 14 to consider whether to allow Moderna vaccine for older kids and June 15 to debate vaccinations for tots under 5, from either or both companies depending on the status of the applications.
+The FDA has tentatively planned for its expert panel to consider Moderna’s vaccine for older kids a day before taking up the question of shots for the littlest.

-If either vaccine is cleared for the littlest kids, the Centers for Disease Control and Prevention would have to recommend whether all kids under 5 should receive them or only those at high risk.
+If FDA clears either vaccine or both, the Centers for Disease Control and Prevention would have to recommend whether all kids under 5 should receive the shots or only those at high risk.

 While COVID-19 generally isn’t as dangerous to youngsters as to adults, some children do become severely ill or even die.
 And the omicron variant hit children especially hard, with those under 5 hospitalized at higher rates than at the peak of the previous delta surge.